Saud bin Saqr Al Qasimi: Economic policy

-In the years up to 2010, Ras Al Khaimah's economic policy was marked by expansion, notably in industry through companies such as RAK Ceramics, RAK Ports and RAK Rock, real estate through Al Hamra Group, and business services through Ras Al Khaimah Free Trade Zone.
-The global financial crisis belatedly reached the UAE.
+In the years up to 2010, Ras Al Khaimah's economic policy was marked by expansion, notably in the industry through companies such as RAK Ceramics, RAK Ports and Stevin Rock, real estate through Al Hamra and RAK Properties, and business services through Ras Al Khaimah Free Trade Zone.
+The Great Recession belatedly reached the UAE.
 Following Dubai's de facto default in November 2009, Ras Al Khaimah was heavily hit.
 In 2010, Saud's new economic adviser Jim Stewart, the CEO of RAK Investment and Development Office, altered Ras Al Khaimah's economic strategy from debt-fueled growth to austerity.
 The aim was to bring the 5 billion AED (or US$1.37 billion) debts of Ras Al Khaimah under control.
 Saud instructed the CEO of RAKIA and RAK Ceramics, Khater Massaad, to sell all global assets, notably in Georgia, where the emirate held shares in three main companies - RAKIA Georgia LLC, Rakeen Development LLC, and RAKIA Georgia Free Industrial Zone.
 Real estate there and in particular the Port of Poti were labeled "not a strategic asset" in the October 2010 cover story about Khater Massaad, "The Man Who Sold The World".
 Similar debt reduction policies started to be applied to other enterprises in which Saud personally or Ras Al Khaimah had shares in, the most important being RAK Ceramics.
-In February 2018, RAK Ceramics recorded profits of 315.5 million AED and debts had reduced from 1.574 billion AED in October 2012 to 1.4 billion AED in 2018.
-Overall in Ras Al Khaimah since the global financial crisis, debt has been reducing and sustained growth has been witnessed.
-In 2018, government debt (including that of state-owned enterprises) was expected to fall to a low 20 per cent of GDP, from 33 per cent in 2015.
-The emirate has also maintained its A/A-1 rating with a stable outlook by both Fitch and S&P for several years.
+By the end of 2022, RAK Ceramics achieved an all-time high net profit of 340.1 million AED, with total annual revenues of 3.52 billion AED.
+Overall in Ras Al Khaimah since the Great Recession, debt has been reduced and sustained growth has been witnessed.
+By the end of 2022, government debt (including that of state-owned enterprises) had fallen to a low 10.4% and it is expected to reduce further to 9.1% in 2024.
+The emirate has also maintained its A/A-1 rating with a stable outlook by both Fitch and S&P.